-School improvement plan for improving instruction (1.2.10)
+School Improvement Plan for Improving Instruction (1.2.10)

-A school improvement plan is developed, actively used, and shown to improve student learning.
+A school improvement plan is developed, actively used, and shown to improve instruction.

-- Write specific, measurable, attainable, relevant, and time-bound (SMART) goals that articulate clear targets, actions, and timelines aligned with the school's mission and vision. - Provide support and coaching to grade-level and content-specific collaborative teams at every grade level to develop quarterly SMART goals for all core subject areas. - The leadership team reviews goals and provides feedback to teams if submitted goals are out of alignment with student achievement and identified areas of students' need. - Additionally, administrators support individual teachers in developing and monitoring individual SMART goals that support the goals of the collaborative team.
+- Write specific, measurable, attainable, relevant, and time-bound (SMART) goals that articulate clear targets, actions, and timelines aligned with the school's mission and vision. - Provide support and coaching to grade-level and content-specific collaborative teams at every grade level to develop quarterly SMART goals for all core subject areas. - The leadership team reviews goals and provides feedback to teams if submitted goals are out of alignment with student achievement and identified areas of student needs.

+• Administrators support individual teachers in developing and monitoring individual SMART goals that support the goals of the collaborative team.

-- Has a school improvement plan been developed? - What are your school turnaround goals? - · How is success defined regarding meeting school turnaround goals? - How can the plan be used to monitor and improve student learning?
+- Has a school improvement plan been developed? - What are your school turnaround goals? - How is success defined regarding meeting school turnaround goals? - How can the plan be used to monitor and improve student learning?

-Support to schools to create school improvement plans (1.2.20)
+Support to Schools to Create School Improvement Plans (1.2.20)

-Data from formative assessments of student learning is used to set and evaluate progress toward meeting goals for improving student learning.
+Data from formative assessments of student learning are used to set and evaluate progress toward meeting goals for improving student learning.